Sheriff's Sales Information

 - The property is not available to be viewed.
 The Sheriff’s office does not have keys to the residence and cannot give you permission to enter the residence.
 If the property is vacant, interested parties may look in windows of the property.
 If the property is occupied viewing may be possible with resident’s permission.

-- All sheriff sales are scheduled for Tuesdays at 11:30 A.M. in the corridor near the entrance of the new Courthouse.
+- All sheriff sales are scheduled for Tuesdays at 11:30 A.M. located just past the security entrance across from the jail entrance.

 - Sales are held as an auction and will be sold to the highest bidder.
 The mortgage company is entitled to the opening bid and comes to the Sheriff’s Office as a sealed bid.
 If no one else bids, the property will be sold to the bank for their bid.
 Whoever has the highest bid, over the bank’s bid will be the purchaser.
 Interested parties may bid $1.00 over the starting bid.